Schedule a free consultation

 QUEER EXPERIENCE

-As a queer person, I know how important it can be to work with a therapist who not just affirms your identity, but understands what it's like to move through the world in a queer body.
-I hold a special place in my heart for supporting other queer people in their process of coming into unapologetic authenticity.
-Specific aspects of queer experience that are commonly brought into therapy by the individuals I work with include: questioning and/or exploring sexual orientation and gender identity, religious trauma, and internalized identity-based shame.
+I support fellow queer people in their process of coming into authenticity.
+Specific aspects of queer experience that are commonly brought into therapy by the individuals I work with include: questioning and/or exploring sexual orientation and gender identity, religious trauma, and identity-based shame.

 ADDITIONAL ISSUES I HELP WITH